icanalesm/tstat/README.md

 # tstat

-Linux utility to get the status of some devices.
+Linux utility to get the status of some devices. `tstat` is heavily inspired by [slstatus](https://tools.suckless.org/slstatus/).

 Currently, `tstat` can display the following information: